 IoT Connectivity: More than a Pipeline

-In the IoT equation “device + connection + cloud”, connection range, type and reliability matter just as much as the devices that are being connected.
+In fact, connection range, type and reliability matter just as much as the devices that are being connected.
 This is because each IoT-connected device has specific requirements that must be met if they are to operate at an optimal level, and in tandem with the other devices in the network.

-For instance, if your IoT project requires high bandwidth or broad geographic coverage, cellular connectivity will offer significant advantages over Wi-Fi or Low Power options.
+Likewise, if an IoT project requires high bandwidth or broad geographic coverage, cellular IoT connectivity will offer significant advantages over Wi-Fi or Low Power options.

-Likewise, if you don’t require a private cellular network for your IoT project, it would make sense to choose a public cellular connection and save the associated costs.
-Because people see and treat connectivity as a simple tool, they miss the hidden value to your IoT project.
+If you don’t require a private cellular network like an IoT VPG, it would make sense to choose a public cellular connection and save the associated costs.

 Any IoT device can publicly connect through this method.
 With unlicensed connectivity, businesses can manage their own devices on their own network, separate from any mobile operator.
 Plus, this connectivity type tends to be rather inexpensive.